Own your day. Simplified focus and productivity.

 Beaux Miebach

-Beaux is Tiimo’s Inclusion and Belonging Lead, a queer, multiply neurodivergent educator and strategist focused on accessibility and care.
+Beaux is Tiimo’s Inclusion and Belonging Lead, a queer AuDHD leader designing systems where accessibility and intersectionality come first.

 Meet the author